 Everything you need to know about British Airways’ fare classes

 Have you ever heard someone say something along the lines of, “I’m flying in J” and wondered what on earth they could mean?
-Or, have you checked your flight on ExpertFlyer and been surprised by the sea of letters showing for each British Airways flight when you know there are only four actual classes the airline flies — first class, Club World (business), World Traveller Plus (premium economy) and World Traveller (economy)?
+Or, have you checked your flight on ExpertFlyer and been surprised by the sea of letters showing for each British Airways flight when you know there are only four actual classes the airline flies — First, Club World/Club Suite (business), World Traveller Plus (premium economy) and World Traveller (economy)?

 BA’s fare classes break down as follows:

-- World Traveller Plus (premium economy), W, E and T for revenue and P for reward bookings.
+- World Traveller Plus (premium economy), W, E and T for revenue and P for reward bookings; and

 - World Traveller (economy): Y, B, H, K, M, L, V, S, N, Q, O, G and P for revenue and X for reward bookings.

 It’s worth noting that based on which fare class you’re booked in, the number of Avios you’ll get in return will vary.
 For example with the lowest economy classes (G, O and Q) you’ll earn 25% of the miles flown and 25% of the Tier Points, whereas the highest economy fare classes (Y, B and H) will earn 100% of miles flown in Avios and Tier Points.
 You can find the full breakdown of fare classes and how many Avios and Tier Points you’ll earn — even with partners — on the BA site.

 It’s also worth noting that G class, one of the most heavily discounted BA fare classes in economy, is reserved for travel agent bookings, including BA holidays.
 That’s why it sometimes pays to add a car or hotel to your booking — that way, you might be able to book into G even if booking the flight on its own would only let you book into a higher fare class.